tyfon7/WeaponCustomizer/README.md

 Modify a gun with the context menu -> Modding screen, and you will be able to click and drag the white dot on each attachment.
 If it changes color, it's adjustable.
 If not, it's not.

+#### Movement axis

+By default, movement will be along the same axis as the gun - from the muzzle to the stock.

+-   SHIFT-drag will move the attachment up and down on the vertical axis.
+-   CTRL-drag will move the attachment to the left and right of the gun.

+These secondary directions _usually_ don't make any sense but occasionally you may find an attachment that needs these adjustments.

+#### Resetting

 You can reset an attachment to its default position by right clicking the dot, or reset all attachments by clicking "Revert" in the upper right corner.

+#### In Raid

+By default the modding screen is only available out of raid.
+In the F12 menu you may enable the option to show up in raid, and optionally require a multitool.
+Note that this is a stripped down version of the modding screen, and you can only use it to customize attachment positions, not swap out attachments [dev note - changing attachments caused a lot of issues].

+#### No limits

 Note that there is nothing currently enforcing the laws of physics - you can drag attachments into space, or inside of other attachments, and they will stay there.
 The only way to solve this would be an exhaustive list of every attachement's dimensions (which wouldn't support extra mod content), or a very complicated and likely wrong on-the-fly analysis of where items can be moved to.
 Use your own judgement.